 I have also provided links to Amazon for the spices if you are new to them.
 However, I highly recommend finding the nearest Indian grocery store for a much cheaper price.

-That said, even with the very simple preparation, this curry is such a flavor bomb with shrimp, similar to my shrimp masala recipe.
+That said, even with the straightforward preparation, this curry is so flavorful with shrimp, similar to my shrimp masala and tandoori shrimp recipe.
 This is a must-try!

 Garnish with some lime juice and cilantro, and enjoy over rice!

-Looking for more seafood instant pot recipes, check out this delicious Salmon Tikka Masala.
+Looking for more seafood recipes?
+Check out this delicious Salmon Tikka Masala, Tandoori Prawns Tikka, and Shrimp Biryani.

 Want to find easy Instant Pot Indian Recipes?
 Here are 23 Best Instant Pot Indian Recipes for you to try!